ElhabashyLab/a2m2conserv/README.md

 # a2m2conserv
 This script performs conservation analysis on a multiple sequence alignment (MSA) and generates visualizations and output files for further analysis.
 It calculates conservation scores for each position in the alignment based on the Shannon entropy of residue frequencies and visualizes the results through heatmaps.

+# Usage
+To run the script, make sure to replace the file paths for msa_path, output_csv_path, and output_plot_path with your actual paths.
+Then, simply execute the script:
+> python3 a2m2conserv.py

 # Requirements
 Before running this script, you need to install the following libraries:
 Biopython: For handling sequence alignments.